Obolon (company): Products and market share

-Obolon is quality certified to international standards: ISO 9001:2001 (Quality Management Systems), ISO 22 000:2007 (Food Safety Management Systems), ISO 14 001:2006 (Environmental Management Systems), and OHSAS 18 001:2006 (Occupational Health and Safety Systems).

-Social investments

-The company invests in projects aimed at reducing adverse environmental impact.
-Obolon is also actively involved in educational projects, charitable and cultural initiatives.
-It has contributed to restoration of churches and monasteries and to publishing of Ukrainian books.

-Sports patronage
+Sponsoring

 Obolon has sponsored FC Obolon Kyiv since 1999.
 The company's CEO was an amateur footballer in his youth.
 On 21 February 2013 FC Obolon Kyiv withdrew voluntary from the Ukrainian First League after Obolon CEO Slobodyan had refused to finance the club after goalkeeper Kostyantyn Makhnovskyi was sold by the club without his consent.
 In December 2012 Slobodian announced he would create a new team under the moniker "Obolon Brovar" (Obolon Brewery).
 This club started its residence in competitive football in the 2013–14 Ukrainian Second League season.